NotHunter101/TileGameServer/README.md

 # TileGameServer

 This is a WebSocketSharp server created to enable multiplayer in a Python game named "TileGame" that was created for a school project.
-This code was mostly written in a single day so it may be unoptimized or unorganized.
+This code was mostly written in a day so it may be unoptimized or unorganized.